The Church of Jesus Christ of Latter-day Saints in Botswana: Stake and congregations

 The Botswana/Namibia Mission Branch serves families and individuals in Botswana and Namibia that is not in proximity of a meetinghouse.
 Congregations not part of a stake are called branches, regardless of size.

 Missions

 The Botswana Namibia Mission was created July 2013.
-In November 2022, the LDS Church announced it will be crating the South Africa Pretoria Mission in July 2023.
-The mission will consist of the South Africa portion of the Botswana-Namibia Mission as well as a portion of the South Africa Durban Mission.
-On July 2023, the Botswana Namibia mission will be realigned to only cover Botswana and Namibia.
+In November 2022, the LDS Church announced creation of the South Africa Pretoria Mission in July 2023.
+The mission consists of the South Africa portion of the Botswana-Namibia Mission as well as a portion of the South Africa Durban Mission.
+In July 2023, the Botswana Namibia mission was realigned to only cover Botswana and Namibia.

 Namibia

-The LDS Church reported 998 members in 4 congregations as well as 1 family history centers in Namibia for year-end 2021.
+The LDS Church reported 1,110 members in 5 congregations as well as 1 family history centers in Namibia for year-end 2022.
 The Windhoek Namibia District was created on 8 March 2015.
 A family history center is located in Windhoek.

 Congregations

-As of February 2023, the following were located in Namibia:
+As of December 2024, the following were located in Namibia: